For businesses aiming to control costs and improve cash flow visibility, implementing a structured purchase order (PO) process is essential.

 Purchase Order Header

-The purchase order header is the top section of the purchase order listing the purchase order number and the date the purchase order was issued.
-It generally includes the logo and name of the company issuing the order.
+The purchase order header is the top section of the purchase order listing the purchase order number (a.k.a.
+PO number) and a purchase order date.
+You will also include the company name and the logo.

 Vendor And Shipping Terms And Details